 A company that is socially responsible is one that actively contributes to the welfare of society in addition to their profit driving activities which also makes them a company that supports TBL accounting.

 Todays post is from Ron Southard, CEO at SafeSourcing.

 I originally wrote this post eight years ago.
 However when earnings calls take place or some recent factor like trade with China impact our markets, it is all that anyone reports on.
 I listen to lots of earnings calls.
 It is not very often that an analyst asks about progress in these areas.
 What are your TBL results and how do you report them?

 Contributions to the welfare of society can come in many forms such as supporting the arts, further education, give to social welfare agencies, supporting community-building initiatives, reducing pollution, and the other charitable causes.
 Businesses that adopt socially responsible directives help to allow government agencies to minimize their involvement with the corporation.
 Reporting on these advances as well as their financial progress is TBL in its most pure form.

-One way that retail companies can add to their social consciousness is to try and use Certified Reference Materials or (CRM’s) which are ‘controls’ or standards used to check the quality and traceability of products.
+One way that companies can add to their social consciousness is to try and use Certified Reference Materials or (CRM’s) which are ‘controls’ or standards used to check the quality and traceability of products.
 Requiring these standards prior to purchasing products indicates a lot about companies commitment to its stakeholders which includes its consumers and those associated with them.
 It also mitigates risk should recalls occur as a result of harm.